frederickw082922/lockdown_readthedocs/docs/source/index.rst

 - Audit

-  - runs a small single binary on the system written in go called goss: http://goss.rocks
+  - runs a small single binary on the system written in go called `goss`_
   - enables you to very quickly scan your host and output the status of compliance for your host.

 - Remediate